 Cozy minimalism is simply having enough.
 Not too much, not too little.
 Exactly the right amount to keep you happy and comfortable…but not so much that you feel overwhelmed.

-It’s about creating a home environment that you and your family love, while being intentional about the possesions that share it with you.
+It’s about creating a home environment that you and your family love while being intentional about the possessions that share it with you.
 It IS a home decor style, but it’s also a lifestyle decision.
-And it can be a great stepping stone if you think you might want to go “full-on minimalist” one day, but aren’t quite sure where to start.
+And it can be a great stepping stone if you think you might want to go “full-on minimalist” one day but aren’t quite sure where to start.

 What are the benefits of cozy minimalism?

 Imagine coming home after a long day and finding a calm, welcoming place to relax.
 A place with fewer distractions drawing your attention away from life and family.
 Sounds nice, doesn’t it?

 That alone is a plus, but there are several more benefits of adopting a cozy minimalist lifestyle:

 You’ll be more aware of the purchases you make.
 Are you buying something because you truly love it?
 Or just because it’s on sale?
 Or because you feel like shopping?
 Do you have a place in mind for that item to “live” or a purpose for it to fulfill?